juliaapolonio/Causeway/README.md

 - Heterogeneity Egger;
 - Heterogeneity Inverse Variance Weighted;
 - Steiger direction test;
-- Pleiotropy Egger intercept.
+- Pleiotropy Egger intercept;
+- WIP: MR-PRESSO outlier analysis.

 ### Coloc

-[Coloc](https://chr1swallace.github.io/coloc/) is an R package to run colocalization analysis.
-For this workflow, the informations retrieved from Coloc are:
+[Coloc](https://chr1swallace.github.io/coloc/) is an R package for colocalization analysis.
+For this workflow, the information retrieved from Coloc are:
 - H3;
 - H4;
 - Most probable causal variant.

-### Merge all results and find candidate drug targets

-An R script that collects the outputs from the previous modules and merges everything in a .csv file.
+### Generate output report

+This set of processes collects all results from the analysis and merges them into a single .csv file and the results are filtered to a list of candidate drug targets.
+A markdown report is generated with the analysis highlights.

 ## Quick Start